 LITERATURE REVIEW

-2.1 INTRODUCTION:
+2.1 INTRODUCTION

 This is an online application for marking seating arrangement through a web application.
 This system can also be used by the staff for marking attendance of the students.
-This online system is more reliable than the traditional using system.:
+This online system is more reliable than the traditional using system.

 2.2 SURVEY REGARDING EXISTING IMPLEMENTATIONS OF SIMILAR SYSTEMS